mia2mia/audioeventdetector/README.md

 ```sh
 $ python process_data.py
 ```
+Training data is stored as `npy` files, with labels being stored as 1-hot vectors.
 WARNING: This takes 10-15 mins to load such a big dataset.

 5. Now your dataset should be ready for use in training in a folder such as `DATASET_FACT`.
 Open the config file again and set parameters for training your model such as `NUM_LSTM_LAYERS` and `LEARNING_RATE` etc.